tienduy-nguyen/webpack/webpack-react-typescript/README.md

   ```
 - Explanation

   I have explain the details of many definition in the `webpack.config.js` file in my two previous article [setup webpack basic](https://blog.adev42.com/basic-setup-webpack) & [setup webpack typescript](https://blog.adev42.com/setup-webpack-with-typescript).
-In this article, I just explain the new definitions.
+In this article, I just explain the new definitions..

   - `isDev`: We have 2 modes: **development** and **production** equivalent to dev and build.
 These two modes are passed through the `--mode` in the script in `package.json`.
-  - `isAnalyze`:
+  - `isAnalyze`: To define use `BundleAnalyzerPlugin` or not
+  - `basePlugins`: plugins use in dev mode
+  - CopyPlugin: copy all files in **public** folder to **build** folder, except `index.html`.
+Because we have already plugin `HtmlWebpackPlugin` do it.
+  - `webpack.ProgressPlugin()` show by percentage of progress when run webpack
+  - `CompressionPlugin()`: compress build files to **gzip**
+  - `prodPlugins`: plugins used in mode production.
+  - `plugins`: Contains plugins of webpack
+  - `performance.maxEntrypointSize`: When a build file exceeds this limit (in bytes), it will be warned on the terminal.

 ## Demo code